 Agency Baseline

 All data are reviewed by the Project QA Officer and the Project Manager before data are accepted.
-Data will be entered into a customized template in Microsoft Excel compatible with the data uplift procedure being applied (e.g. the EPA Water Quality Exchange or the Ambient Water Quality Management System (AWQMS)).
+Data will be converted into a customized template in Microsoft Excel compatible with the data uplift procedure being applied (e.g. the EPA Water Quality Exchange or the Ambient Water Quality Management System (AWQMS)).
 Data will be reviewed to determine if water quality problems exist and any values exceed water quality standards.
-Data files are backed up on KWF server,
+Data files are backed up on KWF server, which in turn is backed up at a remote location by the IT service provider North Tech Group (https://northtechgroup.com/).
+See Figure 4 for the data management flowchart.